menu iconknow your dna logosearch icon

 How Does CODIS Work?

-CODIS generates hits or matches by pulling its information from two entries:2
+CODIS generates hits or matches by pulling DNA profiles and analyzing them.2

 CODIS matches may contain investigative leads for crimes with biological evidence.

-State laws define which convicted offender must enter their profiles into their database.
+State laws define which convicted offender must enter their profiles into the national database.
 Some states require all felons to submit their DNA profiles.

-The CODIS database allows forensic crime labs from different states and authorities to collaborate on the same crime investigation.
+The CODIS database allows forensic crime laboratories from different states and authorities to collaborate on the same investigation.

 Know Your DNA Reviews